muratk3n/thirdwave/en/README.md

 chatroom changes nothing.
 If anything you have overloaded this person, with bunch of unnecessary input which adds to the noise not signal.
-Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", things like that, it's a mess.
+Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", etc it's a mess.
 This shit aint ready.
 At least not in the way it is perceived / applied today.

 ---